 Means the sudden and, at the time unexpected onset of a health condition that requires immediate medical or surgical treatment, where failure to provide such treatment would result in serious impairment of bodily functions, or serious dysfunction of a bodily organ or part, or would place the person’s life in serious jeopardy.
 It is important to remember that the condition must require “immediate” life-saving treatment and not “urgent” treatment.

 Means expenses that are incurred in respect of certain conditions, procedures and services (listed in Annexure C of the Scheme Rules) that will not be covered by the Scheme, unless expressly stated to the contrary in the Rules / Annexures / Appendices, or as otherwise determined by the Board.
-Savings account facilities, where applicable and to the extent available, may be used to cover expenses where indicated.
+Self Managed Fund (SMF) facilities, where applicable and to the extent available, may be used to cover expenses where indicated.
 Please ensure that you familiarise yourself with these exclusions in the Rules.

 General waiting period